gemalaputri/fashionix/README.md

 ### Build dropdown filters from data
 Hide and show data depending on the dropdown filters

+### Type checker with Flow
+Reference: flow.org
+Flow is a static type checker that catches common errors in your application before they run. run on your terminal with `flow` in your project directory

 Here is the preview
 ----